Wash all dirty linen at once over Downing Street parties, Tory MP urges Johnson

 Cabinet Office minister Michael Ellis was sent out to respond and was relentlessly heckled by opposition MPs who outnumbered those on the Conservative benches and asked the vast majority of the questions during the session.

-Mr Ellis confirmed the May 20 “bring your own booze” event, to which more than 100 employees were invited, according to a leaked email, was being investigated.
+Mr Ellis confirmed that the May 20 “bring your own booze” event, to which more than 100 employees were invited, according to a leaked email, is being investigated.

-But he noted the publication of the findings of the Whitehall party inquiry, led by senior official Sue Gray, could be delayed due to the increasing number of allegations to be considered.
+But he noted that publication of the findings of the Whitehall party inquiry, led by senior official Sue Gray, could be delayed due to the increasing number of allegations to be considered.

 Conservative former minister Sir Christopher Chope asked: “Why can’t all the dirty linen be washed at once?
 Why are we getting this drip, drip feed of parties?